 PhD student

-I’m a 1st year PhD student in the Machesky Lab.
+I’m a PhD student in the Machesky Lab.
 Originally from Macao, I completed my undergraduate studies in the University of Toronto and my master’s studies in Imperial College London.
 My main research interests lie within the discipline of cancer biology.
 I’m interested in how cancer cells tune their metabolism and behaviour in response to the hostile tumour microenvironment, and how does this metabolic rewiring support their migration and invasion in the context of cancer metastasis

 Li Ma